horizon-research/systolic-array-dataflow-optimizer/README.md

 * Second, this optimizer explores different searching or optimization schemes, so that, we can show the trade-off between different optimization schemes.
-* Third, this optimizer can automatically apply a special optimization for deconvolutions in the DNN pipeline, and we have different levels of opti- mizations to explore.
+* Third, this optimizer can automatically apply a special optimization for deconvolutions in the DNN pipeline, and we have different levels of optimizations to explore.

 ## What's inside

 There are two main parts in this framework:
 1. The overall framework to drive different optimizers.

+* `dataflow_search.py`
 * `dnn_optimizer.py`
-* `dataflow_search.py`

 2. The layer-level optimizers to optimize different